kanishkb1/HackBU-22-Project/README.md

 The project entitled "Faculty-review Analytics System" provides the statistical analysis of Faculty performance based on student reviews using Natural Language Processing.

 # Faculty-review Analytics System
+This project provides a sentimental analysis of faculty review using NLP.

 ## Technical aspect
 - Python 3.9.1